 By default, ShipStation sends shipment notifications the moment you create a shipping label.
 However, depending on your business process, that might be too early.

-Next, select Selling Channels and then Store Setup from the sidebar on the left.
+2. Select Selling Channels and then Store Setup from the left-hand sidebar.

 There are two options for sending email and marketplace shipment notifications (or just marketplace notifications if you don't use ShipStation to send emails):